An uncrowded national park site and animals from prehistoric times and today meet in Moffat County.

 “It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
 “The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”

-“There are times in the middle of the winter where they’ll bunch up into a herd of 300 to 500,” Kleinschnitz says.
+“There are times in the middle of the winter where they’ll bunch up into a herd of hundreds,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

 For More Information:

 250 W. Victory Way in Craig, CO 81625